 Built to last

 Far too many games these days are built to be played in small bursts: brief encounters, designed for a world with too few hours in the day and too many digital distractions.
 And that’s fine!
-Blasting through a few rounds of Overwatch or Rocket League matches is a wonderful way to spend some time.
+Blasting through a few rounds of Valorant or Rocket League matches is a wonderful way to spend some time.

 Editor’s note: We periodically update this article as new games are released.